vatesfr/xen-orchestra/docs/docs/xo5/advanced.md

 ### Update alerts

 :::warning
-:construction_worker: This feature might be missing.
-We are investigating. :construction_worker:
+This feature might currently be missing.
+We are investigating.
 :::

 When your XOA detects new packages, you'll be notified by email.